ClaireCJS/ingest_ics/README.md

 * Can be handled by certain browser plugins, but those plugins are usually written to handle links

-## Why not just use a browser plugin?

-Some websites let you export events to your calendar.

-But some force a download of ics files, rather than providing a link to one.

-Browser plugins for ics files are usually designed to process links (at least, the ones I looked at).

-What is needed is an endpoint on our PC that processes these files.

-This is that endpoint solution.

 ## Installation: Python